Nick7244/Nick7244.github.io/industryExperience/index.md

 - Designed a 1 kHz robotic simulation system to mimic the motion control of the ExcelsiusGPS spinal surgery robot
 - Developed a 3D robotics model of the ExcelsiusGPS robot using the Webots simulation environment
-- Implemented kinematics & motion control code that accurately simulates the movement of the physical robot
+- Implemented kinematic motion control code and simulated hardware interfaces, in C++, to accurately simulate the movement and telemetry information of the physical robot
 - Re-architected a variety of motion control libraries with CMake configuration to ensure seamless linkages to both the physical and simulated robot
 - This simulation is now being utilized at two sites worldwide to more effectively develop new control behaviors